 For our employees, relevant information on the subject human rights and environmental protection are available on our Intranet pages.
-Our business partners, stakeholder or any third party will find relevant information on our website (www.mtu-solutions.com/humanrights).
+Our business partners, stakeholder or any third party will find relevant information on our website: www.mtu-solutions.com/humanrights

-1.4.2 Preventive measures within Rolls-Royce Power Systems Group suppliers' business operations
+1.4.2 Preventive measures within Rolls Royce Power Systems Group suppliers' business operations

-Our Global Supplier Code of Conduct sets out minimum standards of behavior and practices.
+Our Global Supplier Code of Conduct sets out minimum standards of behavior and practices we require from our suppliers.
 We expect our suppliers to adhere to our Global Supplier Code of Conduct, in addition to the provisions of any commercial terms agreed between Rolls-Royce Power Systems Group companies and the supplier.
-The Global Supplier Code of Conduct has also been revised in preparation of the implementation of the German Act on Corporate Due Diligence in Supply Chains.
+The Global Supplier Code of Conduct has also been revised in preparation in Supply Chains.